shuffle-dev/cli/README.md

 npx @shuffle-dev/cli design create "Landing page for a B2B support automation platform" --screenshot
 ```

-Save the generated edit, preview, and screenshot URLs to a file:
+Save the generated edit, preview, and screenshot URLs to a file for later use with AI agents or manual review:

 ```bash
 npx @shuffle-dev/cli design create "Landing page for a B2B support automation platform" --screenshot --save-output ./shuffle-output.txt